-Bound (JCBB) algorithm [39] (see alg.
-5) to disambiguate between the possible associations for the m measurements.
+to disambiguate between the possible associations for the mmeasurements.
 It has been shown that algorithms such as JCBB, based on a probabilistic model (feature estimates and covariances), can greatly increase the robustness of data association, even when other measurement properties are available.
-For instance, in the case of monocular SLAM, the combined use of texturebased matching and stochastic compatibility tests has proved critical to reject outliers, especially from repetitive patterns and dynamic objects [40].
+For instance, in the case of monocular SLAM, the combined use of texture-based matching and stochastic compatibility tests has proved critical to reject outliers, especially from repetitive patterns and dynamic objects [40].
 JCBB performs branch and bound search on the interpretation tree looking for jointly compatible correspondences, but only in the overlap determined by individual compatibility.
-Given that this is a region of the map of constant size, each measurement will have a more or less constant number of feature candidates, say c, and thus the solution space is constant: $(c+1)^m$ .
+Given that this is a region of the map of constant size, each measurement will have a more or less constant number of feature candidates, say c, and thus, the solution space is constant: $(c+1)^m$ .
 In this way, JCBB will execute in constant time.

-B. Data association for Divide and Conquer SLAM
+B. Data Association for Divide and Conquer SLAM

 Data association in D&C SLAM is a very particular problem because it involves finding correspondences between two local maps of similar size whenever joining is to take place.
-For instance, before obtaining a final map of size n, the data association problem has to be solved between two maps of size n/2 and so computing individual compatibility would be $O(n^2)$ instead of O(n).
-Fortunately, as in the case of

-Fig. 7.
-Size of the overlap between two final local maps, i.e. common features in both maps: crosses correspond to the first map and circles to the second map.
-Square loop trajectory (left), lawn mowers trajectory (middle), and outward spiral (right).
+For instance, before obtaining a final map of size n, the data association problem has to be solved between two maps of size n/2, and so, computing individual compatibility would be $O(n^2)$ instead of O(n).
+Fortunately, as in the case of individual compatibility for standard EKF SLAM, finding potential matches for one feature in another map can be done in constant time using a simple tessellation or grid in the map where the search is done.
+Consider the example in Fig. 6.
+The red trajectory and features correspond to the first local map built, and the blue trajectory and features correspond to the second local map.
+Individual compatibility may be done in a way similar to standard EKF SLAM: we predict the location of features in the first (red) map relative to the base reference of the second (blue) map, and check for possible correspondences with blue features.
+If the blue map is tessellated, we can find potential matches for a red feature in constant time, and for the whole red map in